aegiswp/theme/README.md

 If after reading you still wish to contribute with code, the list of [open issues](https://github.com/atmostfear-entertainment/aeon/issues) is a superb place to start scrutinising for tasks.
 However, [pull requests](https://github.com/atmostfear-entertainment/aeon/pulls) are preferred when linked to an existing issue.

 Be advised that contributing is not just for developers.
 We welcome anyone willing to contribute with code, [testing](#getting-started), triage, discussion, designing while building patterns and templates, making Aeon more accessible, etcetera.
 So please, feel free to look through [open issues](https://github.com/atmostfear-entertainment/aeon/issues), and join wherever you feel most comfortable.

+## Development

+- Aeon aims to load fewer assets as much as possible.
+With a very performant approach, it relies on the [Block Editor](https://developer.wordpress.org/block-editor/how-to-guides/themes/block-theme-overview/) and [Global Styles](https://developer.wordpress.org/block-editor/how-to-guides/themes/theme-json/) provide you with the grand part of the visuals, and will progressively move toward a more Full Site Editing experience.